robhowley/betterby-bike/_posts/news/2013-09-10-citylab-bike-lanes-retail.md

 ---
-title: No, Bike Lanes Don't Hurt Retail Business, CityLab, 2013
+title: No, Bike Lanes Don't Hurt Retail Business, CityLab
 categories:
   - In the news
 tags: